 5. Test the implementation

-All steps will be handled using Edge Impulse Studio that link your USB connected device to a web based cloud solution that runs Googles Tensor flow and various data management tools to organize data and generate code that allow your model to run a your local device.
+All steps will be handled using Edge Impulse Studio that link your USB connected device to a web based cloud solution that runs Googles Tensor flow and various data management tools to organize data and generate codes that allow your model to run on your local device.

-We will bring ESP32 modules with microphones for keywork recording/traning and to test our implementation.
+We will bring ESP32 modules with microphones for keywork recording/training and to test our implementation.
 The workshop is a physical rerun of the 5.
-April 2022 webinar held by Danish Sound Cluster and Edge Impulse https://danishsoundcluster.dk/edge-impulse-for-consumer-audio-applications/
+April 2022 webinar held by Danish Sound Cluster and Edge Impulse.

 There will be served sandwich, soft drinks and the/coffee during the workshop and there will be plenty of room for networking.